ganiatgithub/GNA5031_applied12/materials/Instructions for TAs.md

 Examine the results.

 ### Exercise 1
-1. How many gene sequences are there in this genome genome, and how many gene sequences are their in this plasmid?
+1. How many gene sequences are there in each genome, and how many gene sequences are their plasmids?

+*model answer*

-- A: 6522
+- A genome: 6522
-- B: 5779
+- B genome: 5779
-- C: 2911
+- C genome: 2911

+A_plasmid has 539
+B_plasmid has 141
+C_plasmid has 5

 2. What is the taxonomic identity of each of your isolates based on their 16S rRNA gene sequence?
 How similar is it to known reference strains?

-- A: Pseudomonas aeruginosa HS18-89
-- B: Klebsiella pneumoniae HS11286
-- C: Staphylococcus aureus Gv51
+*model answer*
+Genome A is Pseudomonas aerugonosa, 98 - 100% identical to reference strains (Pseudomonas aeruginosa HS18-89) Genome B is Klebsiella pneumoniae, 98-99% identical to reference strains (Klebsiella pneumoniae HS11286) Genome C is a Staphylococcus species, it's similar to several strains of aureus, but there's other hits with very similar sequences too.
+(Staphylococcus aureus Gv51)

 Now we know what species these isolates are, we want to search their genes to determine if any of them are ARGs.
 For this we use DIAMOND, a sequence alignment tool which works similarly to BLAST but runs faster when searching a lot of sequences.